djtooke/CV/README.md

 I highly value best-practices (such as Agile and XP values), and understanding code from the very fundamentals upwards; as such I thrive in environments where mastery and deep understanding of code is highly prized.

 I'm a motivated and highly versatile individual in need of constant stimulation, and all-round excitable person.
-My background is in Classical music, but having made a decisive move into programming, I've found a mode of work that brings all my strengths and motivations perfectly together.
+Previously my background was in Classical music, but having made a decisive move into programming, I've found a mode of work that brings all my strengths and motivations perfectly together.
 It's such a joy to no longer be a square peg in a round hole.

 ## Programming experience